m-kru/hbs/user-manual/commands.typ

 The `list-tb` command allows listing all testbench targets discovered by HBS.
 The `list-tb` command is analogous to the `list-targets` command, but it works solely on testbench targets instead of all targets.
 The command is executed by the `hbs` file and requires Python to work.
-The below snippet presents an output for listing testbench targets for bridges in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
+The following snippet presents an output for listing testbench targets for bridges in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library]:
 ```
 [user@host apb] hbs list-tb bridge
 vhdl::amba5::apb::cdc-bridge::tb-to-faster